On the Notion of Equal Figures in Euclid: Similar triangles and proportion

-In \S\ref{section:kupffer}, we will discuss Bernays's and Kupffer's proofs of the theorems mentioned in this section, with due attention to the extensive history of this subject.
+We have now derived the theory of proportionality from just two theorems, the interchange theorem and the ``fundamental theorem or proportionality.
+In \S\ref{section:kupffer}, we will discuss Bernays's and Kupffer's proofs of those theorems, with due attention to the extensive history of this subject.
 In the meantime, we move on to develop our theory of equal figures, using these facts about proportion.